Film: Walk the Line

 - Aluminum Christmas Trees: Johnny Cash actually did propose to June on stage.
 This was not an invention of Hollywood.

-- Artistic Licence History: The movie makes it look like Jack Cash died on the same day that he was almost cut in half by a tablesaw.
+- Artistic License – History: The movie makes it look like Jack Cash's death occurred on the same day that he was cut almost in half by a tablesaw.
 In real life, he suffered for over a week before he died.

 - Artistic License – Music: Referenced by Cash, who said that he hoped that whoever played him would at least know how to hold a guitar.
 He did.

 - Awesome Mc Coolname: Johnny Cash, birth name JR Cash.
 And his brother, Jack Cash.

 - Badass Grandpa / Badass Grandma: When Johnny was undergoing his self-imposed detoxification, his dealer, unaware that anything was going on, showed up at Johnny's house with his supply of pills.
 The dealer was met by Johnny's future father-in-law Ezra Carter, with a shotgun.
 Backing up Ezra was his wife "Mother" Maybelle.
 With her own shotgun.

 - Better by a Different Name: How about that Elvis Presley miniseries with Jonathan Rhys Meyers, about a man whose brother dies in childhood, but he becomes famous as a musician, and then falls into substance abuse, but overcomes it with the love of a good woman?
 Or that Ray Charles movie with Jamie Foxx, about a man whose brother dies in childhood, but he becomes famous as a musician, and then falls into substance abuse, but overcomes it with the love of a good woman?
 Well then came the Johnny Cash movie with Joaquin Phoenix, about...
 Interestingly, the success of these stories actually increased with each example.